pennlabs/penn-courses/README.md

     - You may run into some issues installing the mysql python driver on macOS.
 The development environment will use sqlite3 as the database by default, so this is not something to worry about.
-    - However, if you do want to run locally with the production then run:
+    - However, if you do want to run locally with the production database, then run:
         1. `brew install openssl`
         2. `LDFLAGS=-L/usr/local/opt/openssl/lib pip install mysqlclient`